Maur025/app-core-monorepo/README.md

 npx changeset publish
 ```

-remember add new tag in git, with following command:
+remember add new tag in git, with following command (if changeset hasn't created it):

 ```bash
 git tag -a v0.0.0 -m 'upgrade to version 0.0.0'